felipenwelter/maintenance-schedule/readme.md

 - Auto adjustment of parameters, like population size and number of generations;
 - Consider employee specialties to auto allocate tasks;
 - Multiobjective, adding employee ociosity;
+- Use previous calculated solutions' fitness to reduce processing time;
 - Tasks dependency, reducing makespan.